 How Much Sugar Can I Have On The If It Fits Your Macros Diet

-Out of the 5000+ clients, we have worked with over the years, the concern of “How Much Sugar Can I Eat” comes up the most.
+Out of the 150k+ clients, our macro coaches have worked with over the years, the question of “How Much Sugar Can I Eat” comes up the most.

 One of the big benefits of the If It Fits Your Macros diet, is sustainability.
 After all, what do you think is easier to adhere to for 5+ months, eating the same boring health food, day in and day out, or eating the foods you love while burning fat at a steady and predictable pace?
 It doesn’t take a rocket scientist to answer that question!